profsmith89/ctps/_sources/welcome.md

 Python is also one of the fastest growing languages in terms of popularity.
 What this means for us is that the growing community of Python users is constantly producing Python code that we can use in our projects.
 In other words, we don't have to write our code using only the primitive commands shipped in the core language.
 We can more quickly begin tackling hard problems because others have written and shared Python code that we will use as building blocks in our code.
 What do I exactly mean?
 Well, think about how hard it would be to build a wood-frame house if you had to not only construct the wood frame for the floors, walls, and roof, but you also had to chop down the trees and slice the logs into boards before you could construct the wood frame.
 The former work is hard and adding the latter makes the project something only a historical hobbyist would love.
 Working in a programming language with a growing and vibrant community matters, as we will discuss more in the chapters to come!

+## Beyond Python

-**Beyond Python.** I want you to notice that the first five learning goals above don't mention Python, or any other particular programming language.
+I want you to notice that the first five learning goals above don't mention Python, or any other particular programming language.
 This is because we need a programming language to help us to practice thinking in a computational manner, but once you've developed that skill, it's not that difficult to convert your Python scripts into a different language.

 In fact, the new language might not even be another traditional programming language.
 In the last chapter, I will show you how to take what you've learned about directing a machine in Python and apply this knowledge to create effective prompts in English for directing an AI chatbot to do your bidding.

+## Three acts

-**Three acts.** I have chosen to structure these lessons about computers and computation as a theatrical drama in three acts.
+I have chosen to structure these lessons about computers and computation as a theatrical drama in three acts.
 It is a drama in the full sense of the word.
 Each story (i.e., chapter) begins with a problem that we'll take apart and then solve.

 But I like the image of a drama for an additional reason.
 As some of you might already know, the word "drama" comes from the Greek word *dran*, which means to do, to act.
 And act you will.